coinpayee/isass/readme.md

       -l [LIB_DIRS], --lib-dir [LIB_DIRS]       Library dir to search for @imports.
       -e [EXTENSION], --extension [EXTENSION]   Search for this file extension.
       -w, --watch                               Watch for source modifications, and update output.

+#### CLI examples:

+    # Read SASS from sources.sass , and writes produced CSS into standard output
+    $ isass < source.sass
+    $ isass < source.sass > out.css

+    # Read SASS from all *.sass files in sources, extra-sources dirs and myfile.sass , then writes produced CSS into standard output
+    $ isass sources/ extra-sources/ myfile.sass > out.css

+    # You can use -o or --output options to write the generated result into specific file.
+    $ isass -o out.css sources/

+    $ isass -c < source.sass
+    # Generates SCSS instead of CSS, from SASS file

 ### Watchdog